Milite History, Family Crest & Coats of Arms

 Early Origins of the Milite family

 Important Dates for the Milite family

 This web page shows only a small excerpt of our Milite research.
-Another 147 words (10 lines of text) are included under the topic Early Milite History in all our PDF Extended History products and printed products wherever possible.
+Another 74 words (5 lines of text) are included under the topic Early Milite History in all our PDF Extended History products and printed products wherever possible.

 Milite Spelling Variations

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Millet, Millett and others.

 Early Notables of the Milite family (pre 1700)

 More information is included under the topic Early Milite Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Milite family to Ireland

 Some of the Milite family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Milite family

 Many English families emigrated to North American colonies in order to escape the political chaos in Britain at this time.
 Unfortunately, many English families made the trip to the New World under extremely harsh conditions.
 Overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the stormy Atlantic.
 Despite these hardships, many of the families prospered and went on to make invaluable contributions to the development of the cultures of the United States and Canada.
-Early North American immigration records have revealed a number of people bearing the name Milite or a variant listed above: Francis Millet, who arrived in Virginia in 1623; Richard Millet, who came to Boston in 1630; Thomas Millet and his wife Maria, who settled in New England
+Early North American immigration records have revealed a number of people bearing the name Milite or a variant listed above: Francis Millet, who arrived in Virginia in 1623; Richard Millet, who came to Boston in 1630; Thomas Millet and his wife Maria, who settled in New England in 1635.